zeroc-ice/ice-packaging/ice/rpm/BuildInstructions.md

 The value for `%dist` should be one of

     .sles12
-    .sles11.3
     .el7
-    .el6
     .amzn1

 These tags correspond to the Linux distributions that ZeroC officially supports.

 ## The RPM package build directory

 The RPM package build directory is `/usr/src/packages` on SLES.
-For RHEL 6, RHEL 7, and Amazon Linux, create and use `~/rpmbuild`.
+For RHEL and Amazon Linux, create and use `~/rpmbuild`.
 In this document we refer to the package directory symbolically as `pkgdir`.

 You may need to adjust the permissions on all subdirectories of this directory to be able to create RPM packages as a non-root user.